distr() is used within the function add_integration() to specify marginal

 Details

-should have a formal argument called p
+The function qfun should have a formal argument called p.
+This

 restriction serves as a crude check for inverse CDFs (e.g. an error will be

-).
+given if dnorm is used instead of qnorm).
 If a user-written CDF is

-supplied, it must have an argument p
+supplied, it must have an argument p which takes a vector of

 probabilities.